dhthwy/r/README.md

 # r

+https://www.theatlantic.com/ideas/2026/03/trump-iran-war-allies/686423/ - "So true.
+It is absolutely mind boggling how similar to trump you and all of your people are.
+You're either just like him or a copycat wannabe.
+Trump embodies the true american spirit.
+I wouldn't at all be surprised if he pulls off an autocracy."

 https://www.youtube.com/shorts/p1uqDHhiEmo - "That's how they make you find out.
 They loves to do it that way.
 You know it too.
 Never trust a filthy backstabbin unethical bitch."

 "YOU BOMBED IRAN.
 That's your song.
 Fuck the US.
 Fuck the flag."